 The test shall cover at least the items, and use the minimum standards and the recommended methods, listed in the following table.

 For each vehicle system and component subject to testing, the assessment of deficiencies shall be carried out in accordance with the criteria set out in that table, on a case-by-case basis.
-Deficiencies not listed in this annex shall be assessed in terms of the risks that they pose to road safety.